erafaelmanuel/excelJ/README.md

 # ExcelJ [![](https://jitpack.io/v/erafaelmanuel/excelj.svg)](https://jitpack.io/#erafaelmanuel/excelj)
-Excelj is a very small library for binding a java objects into a spreadsheet with just adding annotation in a class. <br />
+Excelj is a very small library for binding a java object into a spreadsheet using annotations <br />
 For more questions or suggestions please contact me at erafaelmanuel@gmail.com
 <br />